michaelgarydean/_mgd/README.md

 _mgd
 ===

-An artistic portfolio theme built from the skeleton theme called `_s`, or `underscores`, by Automattic.
+A custom theme coded and designed by Michael Gary Dean for artistic portfolios using Wordpress.

+The theme is built using PHP, SASS and JavaScript and packaged with Webpack.
+It’s based on the `underscores` framework released by Automattic.

 @author Michael Gary Dean
 @see    michaeldean.ca